silentorb/marloth-story/books/fairytale/part3.md

 He liked it.
 He felt invincible.
 For once, no one could mess with him.
 No one could hurt him.
 After all, what could they do to him?
-Any vulnerability had been killed.
+Any vulnerability had been destroyed.
 He was finally free from it all.

 After a time, possibly minutes, possibly hours, the gloom opened up and a figure appeared.
 Some faint talking sounds came from the crack of